Same-sex marriage in Illinois: Introduction and passage

 Steans and Harris filed new bills on January 9, and 10, respectively.
 Steans' bill (Senate Bill 10) was approved by the Senate Executive Committee on February 5, 2013.
 On February 14, 2013, the Senate approved the bill in a 34–21 vote.
 Governor Pat Quinn said he would sign the bill into law if the House of Representatives also passed it.
 On February 26, 2013, the Illinois House Executive Committee approved the bill by a 6–5 vote.
 Harris, anticipating its defeat, did not call for a vote before the General Assembly adjourned on May 31, but instead extended the deadline for its approval until August 31, allowing for it to be considered by a special session if Governor Quinn identified it for consideration should he call the Assembly into special session as expected.
 A special session was held on pension reform; the same-sex marriage bill, however, was not included.
 Instead, LGBT organizations and the bill's sponsors focused instead on increasing support for the legislation, with the goal of holding a vote in the October and November veto session of the House and Senate.

 The House of Representatives passed the bill legalizing same-sex marriage by a 61–54 vote on November 5, 2013, narrowly achieving the 60-vote threshold.
-The state Senate quickly approved the amended bill by a 32–21 vote margin and Governor Quinn signed the bill into law on November 20.
-The law went into effect on June 1, 2014, enabling same-sex couples to request marriage licenses on that date and perform ceremonies, after the mandatory one-day waiting period, from June 2, 2014, although a court allowed a same-sex couple to be married on November 27, 2013.
+The Senate quickly approved the amended bill by a 32–21 vote margin and Governor Quinn signed the bill into law on November 20.
+The law went into effect on June 1, 2014, enabling same-sex couples to request marriage licenses on that date and perform ceremonies, after the mandatory one-day waiting period, from June 2, although a court allowed a same-sex couple to be married on November 27, 2013.
 Illinois statutes now read: